-Key Risks Assumptions Population Growth Exceeds expectations Most of the District's population growth is driven by net migration which is the least predictable component of population change.
+Key Risks Assumptions Population Growth Exceeds expectations Most of the District's population growth is driven by net migration, which is the least predictable component of population change.
 The growth strategy provides for a sufficient development capacity in strategic locations to meet or exceed demand across the Tasman District for the ten years of the Long-Term Plan, as well as for future demand in later years.
 Should the need arise for additional resourcing, staff will request such support.
-Significant changes in Legislation put additional responsibilities onto Council which we cannot meet.
-There is normally a reasonable amount of warning before this happens, however, if it does additional resourcing will be sought as required.
+Significant changes in Legislation put additional responsibilities on the Council which cannot be met There is normally a reasonable amount of warning before this happens, however, if it does occur, additional resourcing will be sought as required.
 Changes in customer expectations.
-For example, urban populations moving into formerly rural areas increases complaints.
-Any time the public faces change e.g. new legislation or new environments, there are some who will new struggle to adapt and expect council to address their concerns.
-Through a process of education using media both social (Facebook, twitter etc.) and paper based (Newsline, local newspapers), we will endeavour to keep people suitably informed.
+For example, urban populations moving into formerly rural areas increases complaints Any time the public faces change e.g. new legislation or new environments, there are some who will struggle to adapt and expect the Council to address their concerns.
+Through a process of education using media both social (Facebook, twitter etc.) and paper based (Newsline, local newspapers), the Council will endeavour to keep people suitably informed.
 Our actions will also reflect the realities of dealing with any complaints they raise.

-Significant unexpected staff turnover Most staff in this activity are technical specialists and are difficult to replace at short notice.
+Key Risks Assumptions Significant unexpected staff turnover Most staff in this activity are technical specialists and are difficult to replace at short notice.
 In some areas gaps can be covered by use of contractors, however, this is not always possible and can be expensive.
 If this were to occur and gaps could not be covered staff would deal with work on a priority basis.